Crescent Braid Company, Inc. in Providence, RI, incorporated in the State of Rhode Island in 1918. Their main product was shoe laces. 1

 In 1933 there was a small string of larcenies perpetrated against the company.

 In 1942 14, 1943 15, and 1944 16

-I found an intersting listing for Mrs Violet Coyle, one of Crescent Braid's braiders, but not the company itself.
-The leads me to believe the compnay may still have been in businees as late as 1944.
+I found an interesting listing for Mrs Violet Coyle, one of Crescent Braid's braiders, but not the company itself.
+Their location was 146 Potters Ave.

 1 Acts and Resolves passed by the General Assembly of the State of Rhode Island

 3 Annual Report of Factory Inspection to the Rhode Island General Assembly, 1922